 The department participates* in the review of national analysis data annually and participates on one national analysis team at least every other year.

 (*Participation means either performing analysis on one of the selected companies or participating in the selection process.
-Please note if none of the selected companies wrote business in your jurisdiction.)
+Please note if none of the selected companies wrote business in your jurisdiction.
+It should be noted that the national analysis process has changed in the past.
+Therefore it is understood that in the future it may be necessary to revisit what it means to “participate.”)

 Guidelines

+[CA- Ms. O’Connell recommended modifying the requirement 11 guidelines and the criteria for what passes this requirement to mirror the current national analysis program process with the recognition that the process could change in the future, in which case the guidelines will be reevaluated and modified.
+She said the current structure of the national analysis program calls for: 1) a lead state for each line of business that is responsible for the selection process; 2) individual jurisdictions to perform analysis on selected companies; and 3) a summarizing jurisdiction responsible for compiling the results of all individual state analysis for a single company.
+She said a state currently gets no credit under the certification program for acting as a summarizing jurisdiction.
+She said the limited number of lead state spots per year will not allow all 56 jurisdictions to have the opportunity be a lead state every other year as needed to pass the requirement.
+She recommended restructuring the requirement, guidelines and checklist to allow a state to pass the requirement if it reviews national analysis data on an annual basis and on an every other year basis either acts as a lead state responsible for the selection process or acts as a summarizing jurisdiction.]

 The objective of participating in the review of national analysis data annually and participates on one national analysis team at least every other year is to promote collaboration and the sharing of perspectives and approaches to analyzing data among the jurisdictions.
 This involves multiple jurisdictions conducting detailed analysis on companies that are shown as outliers.
 The approach to detailed analysis may differ among jurisdictions; therefore, participation encourages the sharing of ways to analyze data.
+The national analysis process is an evolving one that uses NAIC staff to provide information to the states.
+The states that participate in national analysis ultimately decide what to do with companies subject to their national analysis.
+Their results and recommendations are presented to the Market Actions Working Group.

 When evaluating checklist items for Requirement 11, it is important to remember that participation means either performing analysis on one of the selected companies or participating in the selection process.

 Additionally, it is important to know that the Market Action (D) Working Group’s annual national analysis process uses the Market Conduct Annual Statement (MCAS) and other existing data to identify companies of national (or multi-jurisdictional) interest that exhibit potential market conduct issues.
 The process includes the review of the following lines of business: 1) private passenger automobile; 2) homeowners; 3) individual life; 4) individual annuity; 5) group accident and health; and 6) individual accident and health.
 The lines of business are generally segregated into property/casualty; life and annuity; and health teams.
 The goal is to find and address issues common across jurisdictions, while reducing the strain on single jurisdictional resources.